jlinoff/csdiff/README.md

 ### Dockerfile
-Note that I used the following [Dockerfile](https://docs.docker.com/engine/reference/builder/) to create the linux image because I was working on a Mac.
+Note that I used the following [Dockerfile](https://docs.docker.com/engine/reference/builder/) to create the linux image because I was working on a Mac and wanted to be able to test on linux.
+To simply build on linux, you can use the built-in go capability for cross compilation using GOOS and GOARCH.

 ```
 # This docker file creates a go compilation container that can be used